HarrisonSong/shibboleth_setup_with_nginx_on_ubuntu/README.md

 	    </RequestMap>
 	</RequestMapper>
 	```
 Note that `redirectToSSL="443"` is a good practice for https only setup.
 It helps redirect all http access for the target path to https.

 #### metadata.xml
 Not much to be discussed here as the content of metadata highly depends on the specific application requirements.
 But just note a few points:

 1. the certificate used in metadata for securely communication with id provider can be self-signed certificate and it is actually recommended to do so.
 Shibboleth also provides program to auto generate the certificate and private key and put it at developer desired place.
-2. entityID in metadata should match with that in `<ApplicationDefault>` in **shibboleth2.xml**.
+2. entityID in metadata should match with that in `<ApplicationDefaults>` in **shibboleth2.xml**.
 3. For AssertionConsumerService, there are quite a few available options for shibboleth on SAML2.0 and usually the common choice is `urn:oasis:names:tc:SAML:2.0:bindings:HTTP-POST`.

 ## Conclusion